needle-tools/needle-engine-support/documentation/xr.md

 ### Special AR Components

 - **Define the AR Session Root and Scale**
   Add a `WebARSessionRoot` component to your root object.
-You can define the user scale to shrink (< 1) or enlarge (> 1) the user in relation to the scene when entering AR.
+  Here you can define the user scale to shrink (< 1) or enlarge (> 1) the user in relation to the scene when entering AR.

 ### Controlling object display for XR

-- **Define whether an object is visible in Browser, AR, VR, First Person, Third Person** Add a `XR Flag` component to the object you want to control.
+- **Define whether an object is visible in Browser, AR, VR, First Person, Third Person**
+  Add a `XR Flag` component to the object you want to control.
 By default, it's always visible.

   Common usecases are
-  - hiding floor objects when entering AR
+  - hiding floors when entering AR
-  - hiding backdrops when entering VR
   - hiding Avatar parts in first or third person views (e.g. first-person head shouldn't be visible).

 ## Avatars